 - EMG studies evaluating shoulder exercises

-- Clinical trials to evaluate the efficacy of conservative treatment for shoulder dysfunction
+- Clinical trials to evaluate the efficacy of conservative and surgical treatment for shoulder dysfunction

-- Studies investigating adherence to clinical guidelines for the treatment of shoulder dysfunction
+- Studies investigating the aetiology of frozen shoulder

-- Studies evaluating the validity and realiability of components of the physical examination of the shoulder
+- Studies evaluating the validity and reliability of components of the physical examination of the shoulder

-- Shoulder region profiling in various sporting population
+- Shoulder region profiling in various sporting populations

 Dr Mark Halaki - Discipline of Exercise Science

 Dr Ian Cathers - Discipline of Exercise Science